-The Commission encouraged implementation of the original policy by state, federal, local, and cooperative programs which influence and regulate fish habitat and activities impacting fish habitat; specifically SAV.
+The Commission encouraged implementation of the original policy by state, federal, local, and cooperative programs which influence and regulate fish habitat and activities impacting fish habitat; specifically, SAV.
 The development of the original policy was overseen by the Commission's Habitat Committee, with scientific guidance from experts in the field of SAV ecology.
-This version of the SAV policy was updated by distributing the 1997 policy to SAV and habitat experts and incorporating their changes.
+The 2018 version of the SAV policy was updated by distributing the 1997 policy to SAV and habitat experts and incorporating their changes.
 The final draft was approved by the Habitat Committee January 16, 2018 and by the Policy Board February 8, 2018.
+This 2022 version contains minor changes to the 2018 version by noting emerging issues associated with implementing some shoreline protection measures and associated SAV losses.